-As a digital marketer, you probably heard the term Account Based Marketing (ABM) at least once a week throughout 2017.
-The marketing approach is trending right now, and for good reason.
+As a digital marketer, you probably heard the term Account Based Marketing (ABM) at least once a week in 2017.
+The marketing approach started trending then and for good reason.

 According to ITSMA, almost 85% of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach.

-As you’re gearing up for 2018 and finalizing your marketing strategy, chances are you’ve had conversations about adding an ABM strategy to your organization’s current approach.
+As you’re gearing up for next year's planning and finalizing your marketing strategy, chances are you’ve had conversations about adding an ABM strategy to your organization’s current approach.
 But, with all the hype surrounding ABM strategy, how do you know if it’s actually a fit for your organization?
-Answer the four questions below to find out.
+Answer the four questions below to find out:

 Identifying the best-fit accounts with the biggest revenue potential is the first step to building an ABM strategy for your B2B organization.
 Why?
 Because in an account-based marketing approach, your sales and marketing teams will be focusing on targeting highly specific accounts, with highly personalized interactions.